At City, we have a great team of visiting instrumental and vocal teachers, many of whom also teach at the leading London conservatoires.

 Another group I play in is Issie Barratt’s band Interchange, which is an all-female dectet that she founded in 2016, in order to address the imbalance of gender in the jazz world.
-We were all commissioned to write a work for the group, and the album ‘Donna’s Secret’ is due for release later this year.
+We were all commissioned to write a work for the group, and the album ‘Donna’s Secret’ was released earlier this year.

 My final, and one of my favourite bands ever, is the trio ‘Sawa’, with vocalist Alya Al-Sultani and pianist Clemens Poetzch.
 This was founded in about 2015, and is a unique synthesis of Iraqi folk music, jazz, chamber music and free improvisation.
 As Clemens lives in Germany, we don’t get to play together that often, but I love it when we do!
 Our EP is here : Sawa EP

 What is the most exciting country/venue/space that you have played at?
 I suppose, having lived in Jerusalem for 10 years, that would have to count in its entirety as the most exciting (and challenging) place to have existed musically in.
 It was incredibly fertile and I was involved in all sorts of things, from jazz to classical Arabic and Turkish music, all of which inform my musical activities now.